phpdevcommunity/php-template-engine/README.md

-# PHP template
+# PHP template engine
-A simple PHP templating
+A simple PHP template engine

 Easy to use: